philipbolle/saas-factory/SF_COMMAND/00_GRAND_UNIFIED_DOCTRINE.md

 ## SECTION II: The Agentic Workflow

 1.  **Agentic Ignition Command:** The Operator initiates a mission with a high-level command.
-2.  **AI Execution & Verification (Generate, then Verify Protocol):** The AI will interpret the command and execute using the **Plan, Type, Test Protocol**.
-All AI-generated outputs for significant tasks must be **testable artifacts** (e.g., code, scripts, configuration files), not high-level prose.
-These artifacts must then be subjected to a **verification step** (e.g., a red-team analysis by a secondary AI, passing a test harness) before being integrated.
+2.  **AI Execution & Verification (The Complete Artifact Principle):** The AI will interpret the command and execute using the **Plan, Type, Test Protocol**.
+For the current manual workflow, each AI response for a given task **must** be a single, comprehensive package containing a complete, verifiable, and documented unit of work.
+    * **Mandatory Inclusions:** Each response package must contain:
+        * **A. All necessary shell commands:** Any `npm install`, `mv`, or other terminal commands required for the subsequent code to function correctly.
+Version numbers must be specified for new dependencies.
+        * **B. All new file content:** The complete, final source code for any new files required for the task.
+        * **C. All modified file content:** The complete, final source code for any existing files that are being changed.
+        * **D. All relevant documentation updates:** The complete, updated content for the `blueprint.md` and other strategic documents as applicable.
 3.  **Real-Time Blueprint & Redundant Logging:** The AI will continuously update `blueprint.md`.
 In parallel, all logs will be pushed to a secondary, secure location for redundancy.
 4.  **Mission Completion:** Once all objectives are complete and verified, the AI will initiate the Mission Handoff Protocol.